CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

         ![](./media/audit-workload.png)

-    - **Users:** Select this box and start typing the name of users to display search results for.
+    - **Users:** Select this box and start typing the names of users to display search results for.
 The audit log entries for the selected activities performed by the users you select in this box are displayed in the list of results.
 Leave this box blank to return entries for all users (and service accounts) in your organization.

 1. Select **Search** to run the search.